hertze/PoserFrames/README.md

 ## Using ExtractPath.jsx

 Install this companion Photoshop script the same way as PoserFrames.
 This script takes a path named **Frame** in your active Photoshop document, extracts all the path points and saves them to the desktop in the text file **poserframes-path.txt** in a format used in the PoserFrames frame library.
+If you feel adventurous, you can use this to add your own borders to Poser Frames.

 ## Credit